Kyrie21323/Capstone/FEATURES.md

   - **Interactive Elements**: Zoom, pan, and click nodes to see details
   - **Statistics**: Real-time stats on connected components and density
 - ✅ **Admin Panel**: Complete event and user management system with analytics
+- ✅ **Mobile Responsive Interface**: Optimized for usage on smartphones and tablets
 - ✅ **Cross-device Sync**: Database and file synchronization between devices via export/import

 ### Future Capabilities